 No other guitarist pioneered the rock-and-roll guitar solo quite like Angus Young.
 Putting aside his signature stage moves and antics for a moment, he mainly focuses on minor/pentatonic-sounding rock scales.
 And although they might sound a little crazy at first, they are well worth spending some time learning as these are the fundamentals of what we build a lot of modern-rock guitar solos from.

 Click Here for tab for Live Forever by Oasis

 Few bands have quite as many catchy and memorable songs as Oasis, with guitarist Noel Gallagher being highly respected as a prolific songwriter.
-He originally wrote this track before he has even joined Oasis, back when he was working for a construction company he suffered an injury, leading him to be put on a less strenuous tasks.
+He originally wrote this track before joining Oasis.
+Back when he was working for a construction company, he suffered an injury, leading him to be put on less strenuous tasks.
 This afforded him more time to write music.
 Noel has mentioned that the song was very heavily influenced by Rolling Stones’ Shine a Light, and the track takes an overall upbeat and hopeful outlook on things.

 Smells Like Teen Spirit by Nirvana

 Click Here for tab for Smells Like Teen Spirit by Nirvana